 - My brain appreciates the simplicity and being off the hook on remembering every single detail.

-final tips on organization and the bullet journal
+final tips on your bullet journal

 After 90 days using my bullet journal, I hope to continue the practice for months and years to come.
 On Sundays, I enjoy the analog time prepping my pages for the next week.
 Then toward the end of the month, I have fun selecting a theme for the next one.